5ouma/dotfiles/README.md

 -   If input commands have already saved in history, delete from older one
 -   Coloring when `ls` command

+Separate by roll with .zshrc, .zshenv, .zprofile seeing [this site](https://kitakitabauer.hatenablog.com/entry/2016/09/13/173456).

 # Plugins

 <details><summary><a href="https://github.com/zsh-users/zsh-syntax-highlighting">zsh-syntax-highlighting</a></summary>